 Bursitis or Heel Pain from Plantar Fasciitis?

-While the heel pain associated with retrocalcaneal bursitis or achilles bursitis can be very similar to the pain from plantar fasciitis, there are a few big differences to watch out for.
+While the heel pain associated with retrocalcaneal bursitis or Achilles bursitis can be very similar to the pain from plantar fasciitis, there are a few big differences.

 Most importantly, the pain from plantar fasciitis is almost always the worst first thing in the morning, and typically improves somewhat as the fascia stretches and warms up.
 Heel pain from bursitis, on the other hand, is usually better in the morning, only to get gradually worse throughout the day.